Date:

 Category:

-The story of the only instrumental composition ever banned from radio
+The story of the only instrumental composition ever banned from the radio

 "He's the king!
-If it wasn't for Link Ray, I never would have picked up a guitar..."
+If it wasn't for Link Ray, I'd never have picked up a guitar..."

 We tell you about the most interesting instrumental song with a scandalous past

-"Rumble." - a truly legendary composition 1958 of the year, whose dark past still provokes controversy and... ridicule among today's listeners.
-The fact is that it is the only instrumental work in the history of music that has been banned from the radio!
-Well, in the far 50's of the last century, the world was a different place...
-And people had a different attitude towards many things.
-Even though the song didn't have a single word in it, many radio stations thought it was bound to cause an uprising and revolt if it were aired.
+"Rumble." - truly legendary composition 1958 The dark past of the year, whose dark past is still causing controversy and... ridicule among modern listeners.
+The thing is that in the history of music - this is the only instrumental piece that was banned on the radio!
+Well: in the distant 50s of the last century the world was quite different...
+And people treated many things differently.
+Despite the fact that the song didn't have a single word, many radio stations thought that it would definitely cause rebellion and revolt, if only it was aired.

 Link Ray